microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Inputs and Accessibility
 ## UI Automation Patterns

-InfoBar will alternate between Pane for inline notifications and Window for overlay notifications with IScrollProvider for the (conditionally) scrollable content area within the notification.
+InfoBar will be Pane for inline notifications with IScrollProvider for the (conditionally) scrollable content area within the notification.

 InfoBar will implement a custom "information" Landmark.